Sodomy law: Russia

+Rwanda

+Homosexual sex is legal in Rwanda.

 Saint Kitts and Nevis

 Following a ruling of the Eastern Caribbean Supreme Court on August 29, 2022, consensual same-sex intercourse between adults in private is no longer illegal in Saint Kitts and Nevis.

 Previously, Sections 56 and 57 of the "Offences Against the Person Act" criminalized same-sex sexual activity.
 The Court ruled that the sections violated the Saint Kitts and Nevis constitutional provisions guaranteeing a right to privacy and freedom of expression.
 The ruling had immediate effect.

 In 2011, the government of St. Kitts and Nevis said it had no mandate from the people to abolish the criminalization of homosexuality among consenting adults.
-However, despite the existence of the law on the books, there had been no known prosecution of same-sex sexual activity according to the government.
+However, despite the existence of the law on the books, there had been no known prosecution of same-sex sexual activity, according to the government.

 Saint Lucia

 Same-sex sexual activity was illegal for males in Saint Lucia until July 29, 2025, when the Eastern Caribbean Supreme Court struck down colonial-era laws against buggery and gross indecency as unconstitutional.